CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Results, Analysis, and Discussion

 \section{Results, Analysis, and Discussion}

-In this section, we first detail quantitative results comparing GENCAT with baselines on the knowledge estimate and test security.
-We then conduct ablation study and qualitative analysis to see how different settings affect GENCAT performance.
+In this section, we detail quantitative results comparing CodeGENCAT with baselines on knowledge estimate and test security.
+We then conduct various ablation studies and qualitative analyses to see how different settings affect CodeGENCAT.